aequ0r/SystemInfoWriter/README.md

 **SystemInfoWriter**

-Hasn't undergone thourough testing.
+Hasn't undergone thourough testing (or development).
 You have been warned.